 Mine goes something like this.

-In 1992 at age 18 I waited for the postman.
-My Tertiary Entrance Rank arrived in a crisp, white envelope and it read 55 out of 100.
-I was disappointed but not surprised.
-My story starts with a lot of numbers which is ironic.
-I don’t like them.
-I had bombed at school so I went to work in the mail room at AMP General Insurance.
+In 1992, aged 18, I waited for one postman who would deliver my Tertiary Entrance Rank in a plain, white, A4 envelope.
+I opened it at the front gate with my mother hovering over my shoulder where we both read a score of 55 out of 100.
+My story starts with a lot of numbers which is intentional: I’ve never been a fan of them.
+‘Just get a job,’ dad said, so I went to work in the mail room at AMP General Insurance.

-But it gets better.
-An inspiring manager at AMP, Genevieve Vignes, suggested I head off to university as a mature age student.
+I became determined to turn my story around.
+A manager and mentor at AMP, Genevieve Vignes, suggested I go to university as a mature age student.
+If numbers weren’t a strong point, words would be.
 I packed my bags and went to Bathurst to study broadcast journalism.

 I moved to Adelaide to work for the ABC (not because of the Possum suit, thanks).
-I fell in love with hot summers and how the sun would set over Henley Beach and paint the sand and seaside cafes in a gold hue.
-I joined Nine News in Adelaide before making the big switch to Nine in Sydney in 2008.
+I fell in love with hot summers of the south and how the sun would set over Henley Beach, painting the sand and seaside cafes in a gold hue.
+I was asked to join Nine News in Adelaide before making the big switch to Nine in Sydney in 2008.
 I miss Adelaide but I was happy to be going home.

 Nine News was an adventure: I covered courts and learned to have a thick skin.
 I was faced with so many heart-wrenching stories of broken lives and bad decisions.
 Politics was better, and a three month stint in Canberra meant learning from the best: Laurie Oakes.

 I discovered social media around the same time I moved to Sky News.
 The reporting changed, and most of the work was now in a studio.
-I presented Technology Behind Business and Business Night, but I was growing interested in what social media and communication would mean for the wider media landscape.
+I presented Technology Behind Business and Business Night but I was growing interested in what social media and communication would mean for the wider community.

 In 2012 I made the big decision to leave the studio and walk back into an office.
-Transport for NSW took in this refugee reporter and gave me a mammoth task: building the agency’s first social media strategy, policies, content plans and employing two teams to help deliver it all!
+Transport for NSW took in this refugee reporter and gave me a mammoth task: building the agency’s first social media strategy, policies, content plans and employing two teams to help deliver it.

-I could include swathes of text about running but I won’t.
-I joined the LGBTQ Sydney Frontrunners running club and in November 2015 I ran the New York Marathon.
-I’m now co-president of the running club and a passionate advocate for queer representation and diversity.
+We’re complex creatures, we humans.
+I could include swathes of text about discovering running but I’ll keep in short.
+I’ve been CoPresident of the LGBTQ Sydney Frontrunners running club and in November 2015 I ran the New York Marathon.

 All the pieces of the puzzle have started to fall into place.
-I joined Service NSW in 2017 and I’ll go into 2019 as Director of Communication.
+I joined Service NSW in 2017 and I’m now Director of Communication.
 This agency hums like a well oiled machine because its people are so passionate about customers and giving them great access to government services.

-My story isn’t over but let me finish here with more numbers.
-I have 15 years of communication experience, 23 running medals on a display hook on my wall, I work with a wonderful team of 12, and I have one moment.
-This moment.
+My story isn’t over but let me finish the way I started, with numbers.
+I have 15 years of communication experience, 23 running medals on a display hook on my wall, responsibility for a wonderful team of 21, and I have one moment: This moment.
 It’s the power to determine where the story goes next.